 Q: How long does the implementation take?

-A: The implementation takes an average of 100 days from Phase 1 to Phase 3.
-The actual timeline may depend on your site’s complexity, the original accessibility health of the site, and the size of the site.
+A: The Step 1-3 implementation timeframe is dependent on your site’s complexity, the original accessibility health of the site, and the size of the site.
+Generally, the implementation is completed within 120 - 150 days from the activation of the script.

 Q: How often do the AudioEye Accessibility Engineers check the site for accessibility once the site is in Phase 3?

-A: The AudioEye team audits your site monthly.
+A: The AudioEye team audits your site as content is added.
+A manual review is made annually.

 Q: Does the Ally Toolbar service address content that is in PDFs, videos or third-party content?